 We also attempted to measure kinetic parameters of LigL with GP-1 and NADH as the substrates since this enzyme showed reductive activity with GP-1 (Figure 4), but absorbance of a putative reaction product at 340 nm interfered with our ability to monitor NADH oxidation.
+The presence of a reaction product is consistent with the observed disappearance of GP-1 in the in vitro experiments (Figure 3B).
 However, when LigL was incubated with threo-GD and NAD+, reduction of NAD+ was observed with a relatively low kcat value (0.03 sec-1), although we were unable to identify a product (Figure 5).
 In addition, no detectable reduction of NAD+ was observed when LigN or LigD were incubated with threo-GD (Figure 5).

 Genetic analysis of the role of Lig aromatic dehydrogenases in G-diketone utilization